 Make sure your cellular shades are created with fabric.
 Unlike paper, cellular shades' soft fabric is crush resistant and wrinkle-free.

 Different cell sizes, including double cells, allow you to choose the best level of insulation for your needs.

 Cellular shades are also available in a vertical orientation for sliding glass doors or patio doors.
 That means you can match your vertical cellular shades with your horizontal ones—so all your windows are insulated.
 And coordinated!

 With their modern aesthetic, solar shades offer a certain cool factor.
 They also are a great insulated window shade, as they manage heat, daylight, and glare for optimal indoor comfort.
 This is due to their unique technology that blocks the sun’s rays while allowing you to view outdoors.

 When picking out Solar Shades, there are different levels of openness to keep in mind.

 The View Goes Both Ways with Solar Shades

 It’s important to remember that whatever view to the outside you have during the day, that’s the view passersby have to the inside of your lighted home at night.
-If privacy is desired, but you don't want blackout solar shades, please include drapery in your design scheme.
+If privacy is desired, but you don't want blackout solar shades, include drapery in your design scheme.

 Fabric Color and Energy Efficiency